BananuhBeatDown/smartcab/README.md

 - `n_test` - set number of testing trials

 ### Example output
-The `visuals.py` file can create performances graphs from the `.csv` files `/log` folder to you help understand the performance of your smartcab during the test simulations, and give you an overall saftey and reliability rating.
+The `visuals.py` file can create performances graphs from the `.csv` files `/log` folder to you help understand the performance of your smartcab during the test simulations, and give you an overall safety and reliability rating.
-**Saftey and reliability chart can also be found in the [smartcab.ipynb](https://github.com/BananuhBeatDown/smartcab/blob/master/smartcab.ipynb).*
+**Safety and reliability chart can also be found in the [smartcab.ipynb](https://github.com/BananuhBeatDown/smartcab/blob/master/smartcab.ipynb).*
 ```python
 # import the visualization code
 import visuals as vs